 We wouldn’t perform a “massage,” per se, but we would perform manual therapy techniques that may look similar to a massage.
 The techniques used in our facilities include pressure release (also known as “ischemic compression”), cross-friction, and fascial manipulation.

 First, you need to identify the first interosseous muscle.
 To do so, perform the claw grip and accompanying movements on your controller, and feel for the contraction of the muscle below the base of your index finger.
 The muscle belly will expand and feel firm when you begin to use it.

 This technique includes pressing or squeezing the belly of the muscle in question, pressing the blood out and limiting the blood flow in for a short duration of time (often 30 seconds to 1-minute).

 Use your thumb to press the muscle into the side of your hand.
 Alternatively, use your other index finger and thumb to pinch the “thumb web” and apply moderate pressure to the muscle.
 Squeeze and hold for 30 seconds to 1-minute Unfortunately, these techniques will likely be moderately painful.

 Perform this technique only one or two times per session, and perform, at most, 3 days per week with at least one day between.

 Rather than pressing and holding, you may opt to strip the muscle cross-wise.
-This technique, called cross-friction, will also press out stagnant blood and allow fresh, oxygen/nutrient-rich blood to fill the muscle in its place.
+This technique, called cross-friction, will also press out stagnant blood and allow fresh, oxygen-and-nutrient-rich blood to fill the muscle in its place.

 Use your other thumb or the 2nd knuckle of your index finger to press into the muscle (along the side of your hand).
 With moderate pressure, scrape across the muscle for 15-30 seconds at a time.
 Likewise, this technique will likely be moderately painful.